liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 I have also interned at Pinduoduo and worked at TEMU.

 I am the reivewer of the following conferences and journals:
-TKDE, TBD, TNNLS, IPM, TMC, ECIR.
+SIGIR, TKDE, ECIR, TBD, TNNLS, IPM, TMC.
 {style="text-align: justify;"}